oshrim/AirScort/README.md

 # AirScort

-Identifying and Tracking an object with an image processing For Unmanned Aerial Vehicle.
+Identifying and Tracking an object via  image processing For Unmanned Aerial Vehicle.